Steairy/Chess-Bitboard-Movegen/README.md

 # Performance
 Here are the perft times for this bitboard engine, you can replicate the perft times using the built in perft(Board board, int depth) function.

 Note: The perft tests were done with g++ and using the flags -O3 -march=native -ffast-math.
-In the perft tests, zobrist hashing and move check detection was still done but terminal state checking wasn't done.
+In the perft tests, zobrist hashing was still done but terminal state checking wasn't done.
 The perft results are the average of 100 runs.

-- Perft 4: 4.8 ms
+- Perft 4: 3.7 ms
-- Perft 5: 117.2 ms
+- Perft 5: 84.6 ms
-- Perft 6: 2840 ms
+- Perft 6: 2200 ms

 # Extra Notes
 In this board implementation, white is 0 and black is 1.
 So when checking board.turn, keep this in mind.
 You can also use board.WHITE or board.BLACK to remove any confusion.